AugustoEst/gazetrack/README.md

 The library uses a **UDP** connection on port **11000**.

-It expects a string with the following _example messages_:
+It expects a string with the following example messages:

 **"325.2687;769.212"** / GazeX and GazeY